Tarun-space-S/AR_game_project/README.md

 # Trident Try (Game Name)

-The GHOST N’ GUN is an AR game developed in Unity for Android.
+The Trident Try is an AR game developed in Unity for Android.
 It uses AR Core and XR plugin.
 It offers an immersive experience.
 It is a game inspired from the movie “pixels”.
 It is a brand new way of experiencing an AR game.